krysdam/quence/README.md

 ### High-entropy

 Quence, like all these schemes, is scalable to any given entropy.
 Each three letters of a Quence password (eg: "res", "han", "rat", etc) contributes just over 10 bits.
-This makes it easy to construct passwords of any rough size.
-For example, you can use a 100-bit version for a master password on a password manager, and 60-bit passwords for less crucial accounts.
+This makes it easy to construct passwords of any desired entropy.
+For example, you can use a 100-bit version for a master password on a password manager, and 60-bit passwords for less sensitive accounts.

 # How it works

 Quence generates fake 6-letter words (eg: "reshan", "ratmer", etc).
 The first 3 letters of a word are drawn from a list of 1,296 3-letter sequences (found in `first3.txt`).
 This list is a compilation of the sequences of 3 letters that occur most frequently at the beginning of English words, as found in Google Ngrams.
-Therefore "res" is in the list (from "research", "results", "respect", "resources", etc), but "aar" doesn't make the cut (only in comparatively rare words: "aardvark", "Aaron", and a few others).
+Therefore "res" is in the list (from "research", "results", "respect", "resources", etc), but "aar" doesn't make the cut (only in a few words: "aardvark", "Aaron").

 The last 3 letters are drawn from a similar list of the 1,296 most common 3-letter sequences at the ends of English words.
 For example, "han" (from "than", "Jonathan", "Khan", "Nathan", etc).